Are you facing a terminal diagnosis or caring for someone who is? Are you unsure what to do next?

 Are there conversations you want to have or actions you want to take but you are not sure how your loved ones will react?

-Do you wish you had someone to talk with about how you really feel, to share what you wish or fear?
+Do you wish you had someone to talk with about how you really feel, to share what you hope or fear?

 As an end-of-life doula, I can partner with you through this stage of life and help you explore how to approach this time in ways that open up possibilities, reckon with the past and help you leave a legacy of insight and care.

 If you are caring for someone who is dying and you would like a coach to support you through the process and give you a place to share what you are experiencing, I can do that as well.
 Let me help you give the gift of mindful care to your dying loved one.
 You don't need to do this alone.

-Training and Experience: I have undergone training from the International End-of-Life Doula Association (INELDA), the Institute for the Study of Birth Breath and Death, the National End-of-Life Doula Association (NEDA), UNC Hospice, and Soul Midwifery training with Irish wise woman Amantha Murphy.
+Training and Experience: I am a certified end-of-life doula through the International End-of-Life Doula Association (INELDA), am pursuing my certification in thanatology (CT) with the Association for Death Education and Counseling (ADEC).
+I have received training from the Institute for the Study of Birth Breath and Death, the National End-of-Life Doula Association (NEDA), and UNC Hospice.

 My mother initiated me into this work, her death being my first following my doula training.
 This photo to the right is of me at her bedside the day before she died.